-John Paton was a Christian missionary to the New Hebrides Islands in the South Pacific – a group of fourteen islands we know today as Vanuatu.
+During the nineteenth century John Paton was a Christian missionary to New Hebrides in the South Pacific – a group of fourteen islands we know today as Vanuatu.

-A native of Scotland, John Paton arrived in the New Hebrides 1858 with his young wife.
-But only a few months later he would lose his wife and young son to tropical fever.
-Despite the early tragedy John continued to work on the islands for decades.
-As a minister, educator, a developer of small industries for the locals, he was a strong advocate against the practice of slavery in the region.
+A native of Scotland, John arrived in this mission field in 1858, accompanied by his young wife.
+But only a few months later tropical fever would kill both her and their young son.
+Despite this tragedy John continued to work on the islands for decades.
+As a minister, educator, and a developer of small industries for the locals, he strongly advocated against the practice of slavery in the region.

-One evening some hostile natives surrounded John’s house and were intent on burning out John and his second wife and killing them – including their young children.
-The Patons prayed as you would expect a missionary family would, and stayed awake all during that terror-filled night requesting God might deliver them.
+One evening some hostile natives surrounded the minister’s house and were intent on murdering John and his second wife, along with their young children.
+As you might expect a pastoral family to do, the Patons prayed.
+They stayed awake all during that terror-filled night requesting God might deliver them.
 When daylight finally came they were amazed and relieved to see their attackers leaving.
-They thanked the Lord for his providence.
+Of course they thanked the Lord for His deliverance.

 There’s a similar story in the Bible where an opposing army surrounds the city where the prophet Elisha is staying.
 Elisha tells those close enough to hear: “Don’t be afraid….Those who are with us are more than those who are with them” (2 Kings 6:16).

 Elisha then prays to God that his colleague might see more clearly – and the eyes of Elisha’s servant are spiritually opened to see why Elisha told him not to be afraid.
-Something happens to the servant’s eyes and he sees what Elisha had known all along – the servant suddenly sees an even bigger army of God’s angels surrounding the enemy army, and these angels were ready to protect those who stayed faithful to God.
+Something then happens to the servant’s eyes and he sees what Elisha had known all along – the servant sees an even bigger army of God’s angels surrounding the enemy, and these angels were ready to protect those who stayed faithful to God.

-Do you feel under attack at the moment?
+Do you ever feel under attack?
 Is there a difficulty or a disaster weighing down heavily upon you?
-Keep faithful in prayer and know with confidence your Creator is surrounding you with all the heavenly help you need.
+Keep faithful, keep praying, and know with confidence your Creator is surrounding you with all the heavenly help you need.

 May the opening words to the 46th Psalm in the Bible be of comfort to you: